 In general, our bodies’ glucose levels rise rapidly when we consume food with a high GI.
 This in turn causes insulin to be secreted.
 The quicker the sugar rises, the more insulin you release.
 Hence, foods with a high GI might increase the risk of a rebound effect.
 Conversely, those foods with a low GI cause a much slower increase in our blood glucose levels; so the insulin release is also slower and blood glucose levels are maintained for longer.

 However, this guidance is general.
-If you have doubts about the diet to follow, it is best to have an appointment with a nutritionist.
+If you have doubts about the diet to follow, it is best to make an appointment with a nutritionist.

 La Otra Cara de la Insulina reminds you that we are not doctors.